Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 2. At 24x24 pixel resolution, stroke width should be 1 dp = 1 px.

-3. Use simple unfilled stroked elements where possible.
+3. Use simple stroked elements without fill where possible.

-4. If filled elements are required, use limited color and in a manner consistent with both your UI and Slicer's application UI.
+4. If filled elements are required, use limited color and in a manner consistent with Slicer's palette, your UI and Slicer's application UI.

 5. Use face-forward icons where possible and orthographic perspective where required (such as in the depiction of source volumes).

 6. Avoid gradients and other 3D effects.

-7. Use the Stroke colors specified in Slicer's palette for both Dark and Light Themes.
+7. Use the stroke colors and fills specified in Slicer's palette for both Dark and Light Themes.

-8. Padding of 2dp is recommended around the 24x24dp icon perimeter.
-Each template indicates the 2dp padding for guidance.
+8. Padding of 2dp is recommended around the icon perimeter.
+Slicer templates indicate the 2dp padding for guidance.

-9. Ensure your icon works well in both Dark and Light Themes.
+9. Ensure your icon works well in both Dark and Light Themes, and use Slicer's SWAP and PASS-THRU colors.

-10. Please preview your icon in multiple resolutions and delete padding object before finalizing your work.
+10. Please preview your icon in multiple resolutions and delete padding object (if using template) before finalizing your work.

+---
 ## Tips for designing in Inkscape V1.3:

 * SIZE 24x24px: Slicer's 24x24IconTemplate can be used if desired.
 Slicer's icons are based on a 24x24dp minimum pixel-perfect size.
 At this resolution 1dp=1pixel, so stroke width should be 1px.